ernest-lian/ernest-lian/README.md

 👋 hiya, i am ernest (he/him)! nice to e-meet you!

-🎓 i am a recent Computer Science grad from the University of Waterloo
+🎓 i am a Computer Science grad from the University of Waterloo

 💻 currently working at Shopify as a backend developer on the Selling Strategies team!